ngs-lang/ngs/doc/ngslang.1.md

 ## Systems engineers' language

 NGS is a domain-specific language.
 It is aimed to solve common system tasks in a convenient manner.

-## Do the most practical thing
+Some examples:

 * `fetch('myfile.json')` will decode the JSON and return the data structure.
 (Use `read()` to get raw contents).
 * The ```` ``my_command`` ```` will decode the command output (JSON for example) and return the data structure.
 Note that ```` ``aws ...`` ```` will be parsed even further (not just JSON) to return more usable data structures.